 Experts have suggested a number of factors that may help explain the disparity, including immune system differences between men and women, the protective effect of estrogen, lifestyle habits and the tendency for men to have more risk factors.

 For example, men are more likely to smoke — with 40% of men smoking cigarettes worldwide compared to 9% of women, according to the World Health Organization — which puts them at higher risk of lung disease and a tougher battle when a respiratory virus strikes.

 Men also drink more alcohol and may put off going to a doctor when feeling unwell.

 Why women may be better at fighting COVID-19

 Women may have the edge when fighting a viral infection.
 “There’s something about the immune system in females that is more exuberant,” Dr. Janine Clayton, director of the Office of Research on Women’s Health at the National Institutes of Health, told The New York Times.

 Women mount higher innate and adaptive immune responses than men, which can result in "faster clearance of viruses,” one study found.

-They also may have an immune advantage from having two X chromosomes, which “could contribute to an immunological advantage for females in many infections,” according to another paper.
+According to another paper, women also may have an immune advantage from having two X chromosomes, which “could contribute to an immunological advantage for females in many infections.”